FREQUENTLY ASKED QUESTIONS

-- WHAT DO WE GET IF WE GET THE AWARD?
+- WHAT DO I WIN WHEN RECEIVING THE AWARD?

 - WHAT ARE THE SELECTION CRITERIA?

 - CAN I STILL APPLY IF I ALREADY APPLIED FOR THE FIRST OR SECOND EDITION?

 - IS IT JUST FOR “CITIES "?

 - DO I NEED TO HAVE A LEGAL FORM TO APPLY?

 This initiative is open to collectives not individuals.
-A collective can have the form of a social movement with recognizable structures and goals without a formal legal recognition, a legally existing civil society organization, a citizens platform seeking to gain institutional power at municipal and/or city level via a political candidacy, an established city council, or other forms of collective action that centre their practices in a specific location that is not generally recognized as a region, state or similar delimitations.
+A collective can have the form of a social movement with recognizable structures and goals- even without a formal legal recognition, a legally existing civil society organization, a citizens platform seeking to gain institutional power at municipal and/or city level via a political candidacy, an established city council, or other forms of collective action that center their practices in a specific location that is not generally recognized as a region, state or similar delimitation and scopes.

-We hope that by participating in this award you will amplify your local efforts into a global one, by helping others understand what is effective in challenging and transforming the unjust status quo.
+By participating in this award you will amplify your local efforts into a global one, and will help others understand what is effective in challenging and transforming the unjust status quo.
 The world needs inspiring stories, and you might have one that triggers transformation practices in other regions and places.
 To facilitate this, we have developed a consistent strategy to bring visibility to the Award's applicants.